-Since the early 90s, Faith Hill has been impressing audiences across the globe with her breathtaking and powerful vocal range.
-She is one of the most successful country artists of all time, selling over 40 million albums worldwide, winning five GRAMMY awards and becoming an ambassador for the genre at home and abroad.
+Since the early 90s, Faith Hill has been impressing audiences with her breathtaking and powerful vocal range.
+She is one of the most successful country artists of all time, selling over 40 million albums worldwide, winning five Grammy awards and becoming an ambassador for the genre at home and abroad.

-Hill was discovered while singing backing vocals for songwriter Gary Burr at The Bluebird Cafe - an icon born at an iconic venue.
+Hill was discovered while singing backing vocals for songwriter Gary Burr at The Bluebird Cafe.
 The Mississippi native went on to dominate the country charts in the 90s, helping to carve the country-pop sound that is so prevalent in the genre today.

 This country-pop power ballad was written by legendary songwriter Rivers Rutherford, along with Jeffrey Steele and Craig Wiseman.
 It didn’t perform overly well on the charts, peaking at just 26.
 That doesn’t stop it from possessing some real lyrical gems, as it paints a picture of the character’s demons; “Wrestling the devil that tells him to pour another round / When the lights go down”.